-TSql - CTCSS tone squelch is activated for both transmission and reception.
+T Sql - CTCSS tone squelch is activated for both transmission and reception using one CTCSS tone for both.
 In this mode only signals set up with the same tone will open the squelch.
-Your radio will remain silent otherwise.
+Your radio remains silent otherwise.

-- Select the tone frequency from those in the CTCSS list.
-The value must be in the list. - The values that appear in the DCS, and User CTCSS columns are ignored by the radio when this option is being used.
+Select the tone frequency from those in the Rx CTCSS list.
+The value must be in the list.

+The values that appear in the CTCSS and DCS columns are ignored by the radio when this option is being used for Tone Mode.